 College Policy Number/Title:

-At the supervisor’s discretion, or when requested by the office of human resources, the college reserves the right to require any employee to provide a physician's letter or certificate and/or to require any employee to submit to a college-paid medical examination any time sick leave is used; such certification will be delivered to the office of human resources and maintained in a confidential file.
-A physician's certification form is available in the office of human resources.
+At the supervisor’s discretion, or when requested by the office of human resources, the college reserves the right to require any employee to provide a physician's letter or certificate or to require any employee to submit to a college-paid medical examination any time sick leave is used; such certification will be delivered to the office of human resources and maintained in a confidential file.
 When medical certification has been requested by the college, and is not forthcoming, the college may deny the use of sick leave and will determine that annual leave or leave without pay is appropriate.

 In incidences when less than a full disability is certified, the physician must specify the conditions under which the employee can return to work.

-Other employment while on sick or disability leave or absence may result in cancellation of the approved absence and/or termination of employment unless such employment has been an approved condition of the leave.
+Other employment while on sick or disability leave or absence may result in cancellation of the approved absence or termination of employment unless such employment has been an approved condition of the leave.

 Integration with Workers' Compensation